-► voted officers of the Committee

-► arranged for and were provided an orientation by the staff of the Community Preservation Coalition

-- ▶ studied the plans and processes used in several towns that have had CPC's for a few years. - ▶ prepared an initial draft for Shutesbury's application process, - ▶ the warrant presented to Town Meeting this morning, and - ► outlined of our activities for next fiscal year.
+- ▶ voted officers of the Committee - ▶ arranged for and were provided an orientation by the staff of the Community Preservation Coalition - ▶ studied the plans and processes used in several towns that have had CPC's for a few years. - ▶ prepared an initial draft for Shutesbury's application process, - ▶ prepared the warrant article presented to Town Meeting this morning, and - ▶ outlined our activities for next fiscal year.

-The warrant article presented at Town Meeting includes three routine items to allow the CPC to do our work and to insure the CPC funds are used as intended.
+The warrant article before you this morning includes three routine items to allow the CPC to do our work and to insure the CPC funds are used as intended.

-The first part of the warrant reserves for "later appropriation" 10% of the fund, \$3,500, in each of three categories, as we are required;
+The first part of the warrant reserves for later appropriation 10% of the fund, \$3,500, in each of three categories, as we are required;

-It appropriates 5% of funds, \$1,750., to allow us to pay for required administrative expenses, such as paying for legal notices; and finally, there is a request "to retain unobligated funds as 'budgetary reserve'.
+It appropriates 5% of funds, \$1,750., to allow us to pay for required administrative expenses, such as paying for legal notices; and finally, a request "to retain un-obligated funds as 'budgetary reserve'.
 That means that any funds not spent would be reserved for future Community Preservation expenses.

-Our plans for next year include:
+Our plans for the remainder of this year and next include:

-- developing an application process and form; - completing a study of the needs, possibilities and resources of the town; - ► gathering input by conferring with other town committees, and from existing Shutesbury plans, such as the Draft Open Space and Master Plan;

-► supporting Community Preservation as an agenda item at an 'all town boards meeting' next fall;

-► convening a public hearing;

-- ► finalizing a town plan with the input and information gathered including guidelines for projects requesting funding in each category; - ▶ receiving and reviewing proposed projects next winter; and - ▶ finally, returning to 2011 town meeting with our recommendations.
+- ▶ developing an application process and form; - ▶ completing a study of the needs, possibilities and resources of the town; - ▶ gathering input by conferring with other town committees, and from existing Shutesbury plans, such as the draft Open Space and Master Plan; - ▶ supporting Community Preservation as an agenda item at an 'all town boards meeting' next fall: - ► convening a public hearing tentatively scheduled for this June 17th at 7:00PM; - ► finalizing a town plan with the input and information gathered including guidelines for projects requesting funding in each category; - ► receiving and reviewing proposed projects next winter; and - ▶ finally, returning to next year's town meeting with our recommendations.